 I saw a major opportunity through Paraway to influence the growth and success of corporate agriculture and during my decade with Paraway, our team built a $1.3bn property portfolio.

 The culmination of my career is now Packhorse, bringing my deep knowledge of commercialising pastoral land and skills in cattle management to a wider team of experts in funds management and regenerative agriculture.
-I feel fortunate to be able to offer investors the opportunity to address climate change through our model.
+I feel fortunate to be able to offer investors the opportunity to address land restoration through our model.

 How are you utilising your expertise and skills in pastoral care, land management and financial investment to build Packhorse?